Cash Management · July 05, 2024

 From digital wallets to online payment services like PayPal, Square and Stripe, customers now have several ways to pay businesses for their services—many of which don't involve cash.

 And while credit card transactions and other types of payment methods come with increased expenses, using them can benefit your business by making the customer experience more seamless.
-Here's what to consider as you incorporate digital payments into your overall business strategy.
+Here's what to consider as you incorporate digital payments into your business strategy.

-Types of digital payment services
+Understanding types of digital payment services

 Using merchant services accounts